VirtusLab/scala-cli/website/docs/getting_started.md

 }
 ```

-Now we can run our tests in command line:
+Now we can run our tests at the command line:

 <ChainedSnippets>